 The Directive (EU) 2015/2302 of The European Parliament and of the Council require us to provide security for the monies that you pay for the package holidays booked from us and for your repatriation in the event of our insolvency.

 You can book with Crystal with the total confidence that not only will you find the right holiday, but that your money is safe too.
-Crystal is a trading division of Adehy Limited.
+Crystal is a trading division of TUI Holidays Ireland Limited.
 We are fully bonded, so if the unexpected happens, you won’t be left stranded or out of pocket.

 Advance Passenger Information